ZefengWang/cross-tool-chain-build/README.md

 The gcc 9.2 has a bug when you build cross tool chain.
 In the gcc-9.2.0/libsanitizer/asan/asan_linux.cc , `PATH_MAX` was not declear, you need declear it.
 I search it in libc, it is 1024.

+## This script is verified on ubuntu 19.04